Afghan president says peace coming but outsiders can't decide future

-KABUL (Reuters) - Afghan President Ashraf Ghani said on Sunday peace would come to his country but he appeared to question an expected deal between the United States and the Taliban, saying Afghanistan would decide its future, not outsiders.
+KABUL (Reuters) - President Ashraf Ghani said on Sunday peace would come to Afghanistan, but he appeared to question an expected deal between the United States and the Taliban, saying his nation would decide its future, not outsiders.

-Ghani and his U.S.-backed government have not been involved in months of negotiations between the United States and the Taliban on an agreement for U.S. troops to withdraw in exchange for a Taliban promise that Afghanistan would not be used by international militants to plot attacks.
+Ghani and his U.S.-backed government have not been involved in months of negotiations between Washington and the Taliban on an agreement for U.S. troops to leave in exchange for a Taliban promise that Afghanistan will not be used by militants to plot attacks.

-While the pact is expected to include a Taliban commitment to open power-sharing talks with Afghan rivals, it is not expected to include a Taliban ceasefire with the government, leading to fears the Taliban will fight on when U.S. forces leave.
+While the pact is expected to include a Taliban commitment to open power-sharing talks with their Afghan rivals, it is not expected to include a Taliban ceasefire with the government, leading to fears the insurgents will fight on when U.S. forces leave.

 “Peace is a desire for each Afghan and peace will come, there shouldn’t be any doubt about it,” Ghani told a gathering for prayers marking the Eid al-Adha Muslim festival.

-“But we want a peace in which each Afghan has dignity.
-We don’t want a peace in which Afghans wouldn’t have dignity.
+“But we want a peace in which each Afghan has dignity ...
 We don’t want a peace that would cause our people to leave their country.”

+Zalmay Khalilzad, the veteran Afghan-American diplomat leading negotiations with the Taliban for Washington, said he hoped this would be the last Eid that Afghanistan was at war.

+“I know Afghans yearn for peace.
+We stand with them and are working hard toward a lasting & honorable peace agreement and a sovereign Afghanistan which poses no threat to any other country,” he said in a post on Twitter.

-The Taliban and the United States have both reported significant progress in their negotiations, with one Taliban official saying a pact could be signed this week after the Eid holiday.
+The Taliban and the United States have both reported significant progress in their negotiations, with one Taliban official saying a pact could be signed after the Eid holiday.

 An agreement would allow U.S. President Donald Trump to achieve his aim of ending a war launched in the days after the Sept.
 11, 2001, attacks on the United States.